dr-matt-smith/unity-cookbook-2018-ch09-3danim-Private/__content.md

     ![Insert Image B08775_09_65.png](./09_figures/B08775_09_65.png)

 1. Agree to the Quality Settings popup diaglog.
-After a few minutes (it is setting up a prject with _lots_ of assets) , you'll see a new folder in the Project panel named 3DGamekit.
+After a few minutes (it is setting up a prject with _lots_ of assets), you'll see a new folder in the Project panel named 3DGamekit.

 1. Close and then re-open the Unity Editor.

 1. First, open the provided example Scene and explore the 3D world controlling the 3D Ellen character.

-NOTE: Movement is standard WASD-SPACE/array-keys.
-If you pick up XX you can use the weapon with XX.
+    NOTE: Movement is standard WASD-SPACE/arraw-keys.
+Camera control is via the mouse pointer.

 1. Create a new 3D GameKit Scene, by choosing menu: Kit Tools | Create New Scene.
 You'll then be asked to name the Scene, and a new Scene asset file will be created in your Project | Assets folder.
 You'll see there are quite a few special GameObjects in the Hierarchy of your new Scene: